b12consulting/keypunch/readme.md

 The `KClient` class main job is to instanciate an `Endpoint` object based on a known path.
-So for example in order to instanciate an endpoint for the "my-new-realm" realm we use the `endpoint` method that take as first argument the name of the endpoint and any extra argument needed to format the route:
+For example in order to instanciate an endpoint for the "my-new-realm" realm we use the `endpoint` method that take as first argument the name of the endpoint and any extra argument needed to format the route: